franchb/console/README.md

 Recent changes to the official MinIO Console have removed several important features that many users depend on.
 The Opens3 Console fork maintains these features and ensures they remain available to the community.
 Our goals are to:

-- Preserve the complete feature set from MinIO Console v1.7.3
-- Maintain compatibility with MinIO servers
+- Maintain compatibility with MinIO server
 - Continue community-driven development and improvements
 - Keep the console fully open source under AGPL v3
 - Ensure users have access to a feature-rich, self-hosted management UI